agrawal-d/cph/README.md

 This extension was created by Divyanshu Agrawal (https://github.com/agrawal-d).
 Please report bugs to hereisdx@gmail.com.
 Thank you for using this extension.

 ## Release Notes
+* Version 0.0.5
+    * Add command to open testcase file
+    * Grouped all commands by category "Competitive" for easy search
 * Version 0.0.4
     * You can now create a testcase file without a codeforces url
     * Prompts for Codeforces URL if not present in first line of C++ file